zhiyi-zhang-duke/PrepTheSpire-Webapp/README.md

 11-14-22
 Tweaking the UI.
 I've also gotten app storage to work and that may be the direction I decide to take all of the info being transmitted throughout the components.
+Left off trying to figure out how to get the AsynStorage item value for hero.
+Await should theoretically allow me to do synchronous execution.

 # To do list